roboflow/inference/docs/server_configuration/accepted_input_formats.md

 )
 ```

-This option is **enabled by default**, but we advise configuring the server to make it more secure, using one or many of the
+This option is **enabled by default**, but we recommend configuring the server to enhance security using one or more of
-following environmental variables:
+the following environment variables:
-* `ALLOW_URL_INPUT` - boolean flag to disable URL inputs - set that into `True` whenever you do not need pulling images from
+* `ALLOW_URL_INPUT` - Set to `False` to allow only HTTPS protocol in URLs.
+This helps ensure that domain names are
-URLs server-side
+not maliciously resolved.
 * `ALLOW_NON_HTTPS_URL_INPUT` - set to `False` to only allow https protocol in URLs (useful to make sure domain names are
 not maliciously resolved)
 * `ALLOW_URL_INPUT_WITHOUT_FQDN` - set to `False` to enforce URLs with fully qualified domain names only - and reject
 URLs based on IPs
-* `WHITELISTED_DESTINATIONS_FOR_URL_INPUT` - can be optionally set with comma separated destination for requests that are
+* `WHITELISTED_DESTINATIONS_FOR_URL_INPUT` - Optionally, you can specify a comma-separated list of allowed destinations
-allowed, example: `WHITELISTED_DESTINATIONS_FOR_URL_INPUT=192.168.0.15,some.site.com` - setting the value makes URLs pointing
+for URL requests.
+For example: `WHITELISTED_DESTINATIONS_FOR_URL_INPUT=192.168.0.15,some.site.com`.
+URLs pointing to
-to different targets being rejected
+other targets will be rejected.
-* `BLACKLISTED_DESTINATIONS_FOR_URL_INPUT` - can be optionally set with comma separated destination for requests that are
+* `BLACKLISTED_DESTINATIONS_FOR_URL_INPUT` - Optionally, you can specify a comma-separated list of forbidden
-forbidden, example: `BLACKLISTED_DESTINATIONS_FOR_URL_INPUT=192.168.0.15,some.site.com` - setting the value makes URLs pointing
+destinations for URL requests.
+For example:  `BLACKLISTED_DESTINATIONS_FOR_URL_INPUT=192.168.0.15,some.site.com`.
-to selected targets being rejected
+URLs pointing to these targets will be rejected.

 Check [inference cli docs](../inference_helpers/inference_cli.md) to see how to run server with specific flags.